giusepperaffa/capa-tool-launcher/README.md

 * `python3 capatoolauncher.py -c FalseNegativesAnalysis.yml 1`

 ## Merge Mode
 The analysis and the postprocessing modes generate reports that are tested repository-specific.
 However, researchers and analysts might well need to compare the results obtained with different repositories.
-To facilitate this process, the merge mode (`-m`) allows creating CSV files (*csv) that assemble information extracted from the repository-specific reports.
+To facilitate this process, the merge mode (`-m`) allows creating CSV files (`*.csv`) that assemble information extracted from the repository-specific reports.
 This is an example of merge execution mode, which requires the test execution-specific folder:

 * `python3 capatoolauncher.py -m test_oct_25_17_48_43`